Be Smart Drink Responsibly – The Consequences Are Deadly

 Here are ten suggestions to keep in mind for drinking safely and responsibly.
 They could save your life or someone else’s.

-- The emptier the stomach, the faster alcohol has its effect.
+- Never on an empty stomach; the more open it is, the faster alcohol has its effect

 Most prescription medications have adverse effects when combined with alcohol.

-- Obey The Law; Don't drink if you're underage, and follow all other applicable laws.
+- Don’t drink if you’re underage, and follow all other applicable laws

-If you start to feel uncomfortable, it’s a good time to stop.
+- If you start to feel uncomfortable, it’s the right time to stop

 Here are some actions which might help prevent or reduce the risks involved with drinking or drug use.